-The Department of Mines and Petroleum's (DMP) Petroleum Division actively assesses and promotes the petroleum prospectivity of Western Australia.
+The Department of Mines, Industry Regulation and Safety (DMIRS) Petroleum Division actively assesses and promotes the petroleum prospectivity of Western Australia.
 While oil exploration has been occurring since the early 1900s in Western Australia, it is the past 40 years that have seen significant exploration, production and marketing developments.

 Petroleum acreage releases